c-toolbox/C-Play/docs/guides/media/cplaypres.md

 | ![](../../assets/icons/layer-lower.svg) | Move selected layer down |
 | ![](../../assets/icons/document-edit-decrypt-verify.svg) | Layer view (inspect selected layer) |

-Even if you haven't created any slides, there is always a special slide called *Master* accessible to add layers too.
-The special thing with the *master* slide is that layers in this slide are always rendered in front of the background image, but behind any media you play from *"Open file"* or through the playlist.
-Hence the master layers essentially work a flexible background layers.
-The layers in the other slide are in front of the media in the main player, and the foreground image is on-top.
+Even if you have not created any slides, there is always a special slide called *Master* that you can add layers to.
+The special thing about the *master* slide is that layers in this slide are always rendered in front of the background image, but behind any media you play from *"Open file"* or through the playlist.
+Hence, the master layers essentially work as flexible background layers.
+Layers in the other slides are rendered in front of the media in the main player, and the foreground image is on top.

 I.e., from top to bottom in render hierarchy: